-While they may look deceptively simple, baby carriers are actually well-thought out, right down to the ergonomics.
+While they may look deceptively simple, baby carriers are well-thought out, right down to the ergonomics.

-To avoid buying a product that does your baby more harm than good, you should look over this list of what to look for in a good baby carrier.
+To avoid buying a product that does your baby more harm than good, you should look over this list of what to consider before making your purchase.

-- Safety: You don’t want to end up hurting your baby’s hips or back with a poorly-selected carrier.
-For infants, you should avoid narrow-based carriers that allow your child’s legs to hang straight down without any support (source).
-You’re better off finding a carrier that has a wide seat that gives leg support to your child.
+- Safety: You don’t want to end up hurting your baby’s hips or back with something inappropriate.
+For infants, avoid narrow-based carriers that allow your child’s legs to hang straight down without any support (source).
+You’re better off finding one that has a wide seat that offers leg support.

-- Whether you want long-term use: You don’t have to settle for carriers that will only see your child through one phase of their life.
-Many carriers offer multiple positions, like both forward or rear facing so as your child becomes ready for the next phase, you don’t have to purchase a new carrier.
-Some carriers can accommodate all the way up to 40 pounds.
+- Whether you want long-term use: You don’t have to settle for something that will only see your child through one phase of their lives.
+Many carriers offer multiple positions, like forward or rear facing, so as your child is ready for the next phase, you don’t have to purchase a new one.
+Some can accommodate all the way up to 40 pounds.

 - Durability: Remember that old saying that you get what you pay for?
 It’s worth remembering when you go baby carrier shopping.
-Really cheap carriers may not hold up well when it comes to the zippers, velcro, and stitching.
+Cheap options may not hold up well when it comes to the zippers, velcro, and stitching.

-- How comfortable they are: Both you and your baby need to be comfortable when you’re using a baby carrier.
-You’ll want a breathable fabric that won’t have you both sweating up a storm.
-You’ll want enough padding to be comfy and you won’t want any zippers or velcro strips rubbing you both raw.
+- Comfort: Both you and your baby need to be comfortable.
+You’ll want a breathable fabric that won’t have you both a sweaty mess, enough padding, and no random zippers or velcro strips rubbing you both raw.

-- How easy they are to use: You may find the most comfortable and affordable baby carrier on the market, but if it’s too complicated to use, it will be worthless.
+- Ease of use: You may find the most comfortable and affordable baby carrier on the market, but if it’s too complicated to use, it’s worthless.
 You won’t use it if trying to put it on leaves you fighting tears of frustration — that may sound dramatic, but as a new mom, your hormones and sleep deprivation will have your emotions all over the place.